dabeaz-course/python-mastery/README.md

 (Addison-Wesley).
 Released under a Creative Commons license.
 Free of ads, tracking, pop-ups, newsletters, and AI.

+Everything in this course should work with the latest version of Python, but be aware that the course primarily targets the feature set of Python 3.6.
+As such, certain modern features don't get coverage.
+Honestly, this shouldn't affect you much unless you're trying to write code that's freakishly clever.

 ## Target Audience

 This course is for Python programmers who want to move beyond